-Full Page Caching header questions / issues
+Full Page Caching header questions / issues1 user found helpful

 Relevant to this discussion (among various other headers set by the system), with Full Page Caching off, I see the following headers: